thedemodev/oui/CONTRIBUTING.md

     - [Release] Added a cool breaking change. (#999)
     ```
 5. Commit to master: `git add . && git commit -a -m 'Prep for new release version x.y.z'`
+    * You'll be commiting the CHANGELOG file and the new Storybook iframe.html and bundle
 6. Run one of these depending on the highest importance issue this release:
     * `[Patch]` changes: `yarn version --patch`
     * `[Feature]` changes: `yarn version --minor`